eachambers/ksmo_lampro/Scripts/README.md

-Contains all scripts to runs analyses and generate figures.
+## All scripts to runs analyses and generate figures.

+Input files themselves can be found on Dryad [here](LINK_HERE).